DXV Faucets Review & Rating Updated: 05/22/21

 Its various bits and pieces were sold off.
 Its air-conditioning division became Trane, Inc. The kitchen and bath division was sold to Bain Capital, a private equity investment fund, now famous due to its ownership by presidential aspirant Mitt Romney.

 Bain divided the old American Standard kitchen and bath assets into three parts.
 The North American assets were sold to Sun Capital Partners, another private investment group, which formed a new corporation, American Standard America, Inc. (A-S America or ASA), to take ownership of the assets.
-Sun subsequently bought and Crane Plumbing, Inc., both well established American sanitary ware manufacturers, and in 2008 merged the three companies into the new entity, American Standard Brands (ASB).
+Sun already owned and Crane Plumbing, Inc., both well established American sanitary ware manufacturers, and in 2008 merged the three companies into the new entity, American Standard Brands (ASB).
 Eljer is now just a name given to American Standards discount ceramic fixtures.
 Its faucets are no longer made.

 Bain Capital retained all of the former American Standard assets in Europe, reorganizing them as a Belgian corporation, Ideal Standard International, headquartered in Brussels.
-These assets included both of which were formerly American Standard's upscale sanitary ware and faucet providers.
+These assets included the German company, both of which were formerly American Standard's upscale faucet providers.
 Ideal Standard continued to supply the brands to ASB for sale in the U.S. and Canada

 Bain sold the Asian assets of the former American Standard Companies' kitchen and bath division to a company that later became part of Lixil, a large, privately owned, Japanese building products company.
 This included most of the manufacturing facilities owned or co-owned by the old American Standard in China.
 It was in these facilities that many of the components used by A-S America and Ideal Standard, including JADO and Porcher, were actually manufactured.

 Then, in 2013, Lixil bought American Standard Brands from Sun Capital, becoming the owner of the assets of the old American Standard Companies, Inc. in both Asia and North America.